Plinq/pgcrypto/README.markdown

 1. Add it to your Gemfile and bundle: `gem "pgcrypto"`
 2. Change `adapter: postgresql` to `adapter: pgcrypto` in `config/database.yml`.
 3. Generate some files using `rails generate pgcrypto:install`.
-4. Add encryptable columns using `add_column :users, :social_security_number, :pgcrypto`
+4. Add encryptable columns using `add_column :users, :social_security_number, :binary`
 5. Run pending migrations: `rake db:migrate`
 6. Tell a model that it has an encrypted column using `has_encrypted_column :social_security_number`
 7. Profit.